axelarnetwork/axelar-amplifier-solana/programs/solana-axelar-gateway-legacy/README.md

 - On Solana, there is no `msg.sender` concept as in Solidity.
 - On Solana `program_id`'s **cannot** be signers.
 - On Solana, only PDAs can sign on behalf of a program.
 The only way for programs to send messages is to create PDAs that use [`invoke_signed()`](https://docs.rs/solana-cpi/latest/solana_cpi/fn.invoke_signed.html) and sign over the CPI call.
-- The interface of `axelar_solana_gateway::GatewayInstruction::CallContract` instruction defines that the first account in the `accounts[]` must be the `program_id` that is sending the GMP payload.
+- The interface of `solana_axelar_gateway_legacy::GatewayInstruction::CallContract` instruction defines that the first account in the `accounts[]` must be the `program_id` that is sending the GMP payload.
 The second account is a `signing PDA`, meaning the source program must generate a PDA with specific parameters and sign the CPI call for `gateway.call_contract`.
 This Signature acts as an authorization token that allows the Gateway to interpret that the provided `program_id` is indeed the one that made the call and thus will use the `program_id` as the sender.